dbtrail

 What's coming

-A future SaaS-managed BYOS backup flow will let you register the bintrail-backup.sh step with dbtrail so the dashboard shows backup history, retention status, and integrates with the existing PITR UI.
+A future SaaS-managed BYOS backup flow will let you register the bintrail-backup.sh step with dbtrail Cloud so the dashboard shows backup history, retention status, and integrates with the existing PITR UI.
 Until then, this is a customer-managed workflow.

 Restore